Person looking at phone

 Finding alternatives is especially important at night.
 You have likely had a big day at work, you're low on energy, you're too drained to decide what to do with your spare time.
 So the easiest thing to do is sit down on the couch and watch Netflix or scroll through social media for hours until it's past your bedtime.
 If you want to reduce screen time before bed make sure to find an alternative activity like reading books, journaling, listening to a podcast, or meditation.
 It's also a good idea to cut down on screen time at least an hour before bed, which has been proven to improve the quality of your sleep.

-One tiny thing to do now: Write down 3 different ways you want to use your spare time.
+Worth trying: Write down 3 different ways you want to use your spare time.
 Bonus points for adding a picture of these to your phone somewhere like your lock screen.

 6. Block distracting websites and apps